ChoccySwap/ChoccyCoin/README.md

 <ul>
   <li>the whitelisted addresses</li>
   <li>minimum buy for the whitelist</li>
+  <li>maximum buy for the whitelist</li>
   <li>number of tokens to give for each ETH (or AVAX, or FTM) during whitelist</li>
 </ul>
-example: Fundraiser.startWhitelist(["address1", "address2"], 125*1e16, 4000) will give 4000 tokens per ETH, only to whitelisted addresses (address1 and address2).
+example: Fundraiser.startWhitelist(["address1", "address2"], 125*1e16, 1e30, 4000) will give 4000 tokens per ETH, only to whitelisted addresses (address1 and address2).
-They can't buy less than 1.25 ETH in this case.
+They can't buy less than 1.25 ETH or more than 1T ETH (too high, obviously) in this case.

 if a user wants to buy some tokens, they just need to send ETH (or AVAX... you get it) to the fundraiser address.
 They'll get the right amount of tokens back, but they can't do transactions until you launch the tokens (so noone can start a pool before launch).